As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Most wine purchased is consumed within 24 hours, after all.
 Some bottles are not tinted at all, however, leaving the wine completely exposed to light.
 Clear bottles are unfortunately a fairly popular packaging choice for white, rose, and sparkling wine.

-For some wine, like rose, having a clear bottle helps to present a visually striking product to the customer.
-Clear bottles, however, leave wines completely susceptible to light-strike.
 In a study conducted by Glass Technology Services and the University of Sheffield, clear glass allowed around 90% of light on the upper UV wavelength of 350nm to pass through the glass, green glass allowed 70% of light through at 370 UV wavelength, and amber glass protected from the entire UV spectrum (Wrap.org.uk, “Glass Wine Bottles and UV Light”).

 Champagne, a very delicate wine frequently sold in clear glass bottles, is the most common victim of light-strike.
 Because of this, many producers choose to wrap each bottle in colored plastic wrap, which provides some additional protection from light exposure.

 Do different types of light affect wine differently, and how much light is ok?